EngineHub/CraftBookDocs/source/mechanics/variables.rst

-  ``enable-in-console``,"Allows variables to work when used in console commands","false" ``enable-in-player-commands``,"Allows variables to work when used in player commands","false" ``enable-in-player-chat``,"Allows variables to work when used in chat","false"
+  ``enable-in-console``,"Allows variables to work when used in console commands","false" ``enable-in-player-commands``,"Allows variables to work when used in player commands","false" ``enable-in-player-chat``,"Allows variables to work when used in chat","false" ``max-variable-length``,"The maximum length of a value in a variable","256"

 Permissions
 ===========